minaoar/How-do-people-decide-A-Model-for-Software-Library-Selection/README.md

 7. Finally, we finished the draft of our study paper, we evaluated the study using the Grounded Theory study assessment criteria provided by Corbin and Strauss (2014).
 The following file contains all the questions for the 17 criteria and our response to those criteria.
 - "07.
 EVALUATION-GT-Study-Evaluation-Criteria.pdf"
 8. Following appendix file contains few images and tables that can help the readers better understand the paper:
 - "08.
-Appendix to Process, Factors, Conditions and Guiding Principles: A Model of Software Library Adoption in Industry.pdf"
+Appendix to How do people decide- Rules for Third Party Library Selection in Companies"